renaperes824/rena-elastic-stack-testing-ruby/README.md

 # elastic-stack-testing

-[WIP] Elastic Stack Testing Framework (ESTF)
+Elastic Stack Testing Framework (ESTF)

-This project is a work in progress to provide a common automation framework for elastic stack testing.
+This project provides a common automation framework for elastic stack testing.
 <br>The goal is to provide a powerful, easy to use and maintain framework to build test suites.
-<br>One main project for this framework is the development of a product integration test suite.
-  - Automated Integration Testing (AIT)

-This project is in early stage development and many things are still being ironed out.

 More details can be found:
 - [Wiki](https://github.com/elastic/elastic-stack-testing/wiki)